mbrandonw/mbrandonw.github.io/_drafts/composable-html-views-in-swift.md

 Note that we first created a helper view `articleListItem` for rendering a single item, and then we used it to render the full list of articles.
 We have to `flatMap` onto `articleListItem.view` since it returns an array of nodes.

 We can now bring this all together to create a homepage view that composes these views together.
-Since the
+We will create a `HomepageData` struct to bundle up all of the data the page needs (for both the articles and footer).

 ```swift
 struct HomepageData {